llb4ll/wichtel-bot/README.md

 In case a secret santa is left without a matching wichtel the draw is repeated.
 The maximum amount of tries is set to 100.
 Of course this implementation has the disadvantage of not beeing deterministic.

-An improvement idea would be to use an algorithm finding a perfect matching in a bipartite graph.
+An improvement idea would be to use an algorithm finding a perfect matching in a bipartite graph:

+Consider two groups, the group of santas S and the group of wichtel W. For our problem at hand, each person is represented once in each group.
+There are now edges E between elements of both groups if a santa is valid for a wichtel.
+Together this is the bipartite graph (S, W, E).

 Links:
 - https://en.wikipedia.org/wiki/Hall%27s_marriage_theorem